ejbee3/vanillaJS-breakout/README.md

 - Side side note the more I use the term 'tut' the less I like it.

 ## Instructions to run:
-- Download the repo to your local machine and copy/paste the local path in your favorite browser.
+- Download the repo to your local machine and copy/paste the local HTML file path in your favorite browser.
 Enjoy!
 - This is NOT a mobile app.